-The polytopic model form is a dynamic model representation whereupon LMI based control design techniques can immediately be executed.
+The affine model form is a dynamic model representation whereupon LMI based control design techniques can immediately be executed.
 It describes given LPV models by a parameter varying convex combination of LTI models.
-The TP model form is a kind of polytopic decomposition, where the convex combination is defined by one variable weighting functions of each parameter separately.
-Convex optimization or linear matrix inequality based control design techniques can immediately be applied to polytopic, hence to TP models [1-3].
+The TP model form is a kind of affine decomposition, where the convex combination is defined by one variable weighting functions of each parameter separately.
+Convex optimization or linear matrix inequality based control design techniques can immediately be applied to affine, hence to TP models [5, 8, 12].
 An important advantage of the TP model representation is that the convex hull defined by the LTI models can readily be modified and analyzed via the one variable weighting functions.
 Furthermore, the feasibility of the LMI's can be considerably relaxed by modifying the type of the resulting convex hull.

-The TP model transformation is a recently proposed numerical method to transform LPV models into TP model form [4, 5].
+The TP model transformation is a recently proposed numerical method to transform LPV models into TP model form [3, 4].
 It is capable of transforming different LPV model representations (such as physical model given by analytic equations, fuzzy, neural network, genetic algorithm based models) into TP model form in a uniform way.
-In this sense it replaces the analytical derivations of polytopic decompositions (that could be a very complex or even an unsolvable task).
+In this sense it replaces the analytical derivations and affine decompositions (that could be a very complex or even an unsolvable task).
 Execution of the TP model transformation takes a few minutes by a regular Personal Computer.
-The TP model transformation minimizes the number of the LTI components of the resulting TP model, and is capable of determining different types of convex hulls of the given LPV model.
+The TP model transformation minimizes the number of the LTI components of the resulting TP model.
+Furthermore, the TP model transformation is capable of resulting different types of convex hulls of the given LPV model.